 Get health advice and learn about advances in medicine at Scripps through the San Diego Health Podcast.
 Hosted by Susan Taylor, the bi-weekly program features physicians and other health providers.
 Episodes cover a wide range of topics to help you get well and stay healthy.

 Russell Zane, MD, a family medicine specialist at Scripps Coastal Medical Center Carlsbad, discusses the different types of primary care physicians, common medical conditions that they treat, the role nurse practitioners and physician assistants play in a primary care provider team and how this improves your access to health care.
+Listen now >

 Anupam “Bobby” Garg, MD, and Valerie Gafori, MD, who are both OB-GYNs at Scripps, discuss common gynecological conditions that may require surgery and what doctors can do to treat them.
 Options include minimally invasive procedures performed using FDA-approved robotic medical equipment.
 Listen now >